20 Best Things to Do in Zion National Park

 Angels Landing Trail

-2. Zion Canyon E-Bike Tour
+2. Bike Zion Canyon Scenic Drive

-It’s certainly no secret that Zion National Park is one of the busiest National Parks in the country, which is hopefully obvious considering that permits are required to hike Angels Landing and the Subway, parking in Zion Canyon is banned when the Zion Shuttle is operational, and parking in the main lots outside of the canyon is extremely limited and competitive!
+This hopefully comes as no surprise considering that permits are required to hike Angels Landing and The Subway, parking in Zion Canyon is banned when the Zion Shuttle is operational, and parking in the main lots outside of the canyon is extremely limited and very competitive!

 However, renting e-bikes from one of the local operators out of Springdale can be one of the best ways to explore Zion Canyon and the trails at your own pace, which is certainly a much more relaxing way to escape the crowds and enjoy your time in the park!